Parallel Peeling Algorithms: Introduction

 \section{Introduction}

-Consider the following {\em peeling process}: starting with a random hypergraph, vertices with degree less than $k$ are repeatedly removed, together with their associated edges.
+Consider the following {\em peeling process}: starting with a random hypergraph, vertices with degree less than $k$ are repeatedly removed, together with their incident edges.
+(We use edges instead of hyperedges throughout the paper, as the context is clear.)
 This yields what is called the $k$-core of the hypergraph, which is the maximal subgraph where each vertex has degree at least $k$.
-This greedy peeling process, and variations on it, have found applications in low-density parity-check codes \cite{LMSS,MV}, hash-based sketches \cite{GM}, satisfiability of random boolean formulae \cite{BFU,Molloy}, and cuckoo hashing \cite{PR}.
+It is known that the $k$-core is uniquely defined and does not depend on the order vertices are removed.
+The greedy peeling process produces sequential algorithms with very fast running times, generally linear in the size of the graph.
+Because of its simplicity and efficiency, peeling-based approaches appear especially useful for problems involving large data sets.
+Indeed, this process, and variations on it, have found applications in low-density parity-check codes \cite{LMSS,MV}, hash-based sketches \cite{Bloomier,GM}, satisfiability of random boolean formulae \cite{BFU,Molloy}, and cuckoo hashing \cite{PR}.
 Frequently, the question in these settings is whether or not the $k$-core is empty.
-As we discuss further below, it is known that below a specific edge density threshold, the $k$-core is empty with high probability.
-This asymptotic result in fact accurately predicts practical performance quite well: peeling produces algorithms with very fast running times, generally linear in the size of the graph.
+As we discuss further below, it is known that below a specific edge density threshold $c^*_{k, r}$, the $k$-core is empty with high probability.
+This asymptotic result in fact accurately predicts practical performance quite well.

-Because of its simplicity and effectiveness, peeling-based approaches appear potentially very useful for problems involving large data sets.
-In this paper, we focus on expanding this applicability by examining the use of parallelism in conjunction with peeling.
+In this paper, we focus on expanding the applicability of peeling processes by examining the use of parallelism in conjunction with peeling.
 Peeling seems particularly amenable to parallel processing via the following simple round-based algorithm: in each round, all vertices of degree less than $k$ and their adjacent edges are removed in parallel from the graph.
 The major question we study is: how many rounds are necessary before peeling is complete?